OMIndependent/quswan/src/liveblogs/k1-dtp/dtp2.md

 I cross past the windmill, and we're back!
 So we ended up going around in a circle...

-I have Klonoa take the bottom path and get the Dream Sprite, which doubles the amt of Dream Stones collected.
+I have Klonoa take the bottom path and get the Dream Sprite, which doubles the amount of Dream Stones collected.

 On the way to the waterfall, I get the last secret!